A Brilliant Adaptation

 “…an extraordinary book… A mighty accomplishment.
 Brave.
 Smart and I am sure a significant resource for fellow therapists as well as for the non-professional reader.”

-—Paul Maslansky, Iconic film and television producer
+—Paul Maslansky, iconic film and television producer